xgui17/Instacart-Basket-Analysis/README.md

   <li>The company may consider building a dynamic dashboard based on the treemap with regular updates.
 It can facilitate ongoing monitoring of overall sales conditions, streamline data storage and analysis, and improve decision making efficiency.</li>
 </ol>

-More information can be found on the <a href="https://xgui17.github.io/Instacart-Basket-Analysis/">website</a>.